 goldprice.dev vs Polygon.io / Massive.com

-Commodity-specialist API with prediction-market analytics compared against Massive's generalist multi-asset platform.
+Commodity-specialist API with forward view, cross-source divergence, and MCP compared against Massive's generalist multi-asset platform.
 Polygon.io rebranded to Massive.com on 2025-10-30; both domains serve the same API.

 At a glance